Linguistics Course Catalog

 5 units

 An introduction to the linguistic aspects of poetry, e.g., rhyme, meter, and larger-scale organization of poetic form.
 The emphasis is on English poetry, complemented by brief sketches of other poetic traditions.
-Prerequisite(s): course 50.
-Offered in alternate academic years.
+Prerequisite(s): LING 101, and LING 111 or LING 112.
 (General Education Code(s): TA.)

 LING 111